Breed Standards : Guardian Dog Group : Entlebucher

 Faults: Level bite.
 Incomplete dentition.

-Fault: Light eyes.
+Serious Fault: Yellow hawk eyes.

-NOSE -- The nose is always black.
+The nose pigment is always black.

 Faults: Short, pointed and/or badly carried ears.

+The forequarters are strongly-muscled, but not too heavy.
 The long, well-muscled shoulders are well laid back.
 They are never loose.

 Fault: Splay feet.